More interviews didn’t equal more minority hirings in NFL

 The list of Black candidates who interviewed for head coaching positions included five guys who previously held the position: Marvin Lewis, Jim Caldwell, Todd Bowles, Leslie Frazier and Raheem Morris.

 The Eagles interviewed their assistant head coach/running backs coach Duce Staley, who left for Detroit after Nick Sirianni was hired to replace Doug Pederson.
-They also interviewed Patriots inside linebackers coach Jerod Mayo, Bowles and Saleh.
+They also interviewed Patriots inside linebackers coach Jerod Mayo, Bowles and Saleh among a total of 10 candidates.

+“I was blown away by the quality of these candidates,” Eagles owner Jeffrey Lurie said.
+“The NFL is lacking in slots, not in candidates. . … They’ll be the hot candidates in a year, two or three, no question about it.
+That’s what we learned in the process.”

 The Jets interviewed then-Saints secondary coach Aaron Glenn.
 He later joined Dan Campbell’s staff in Detroit.